Rogue orcas are thriving on the high seas—and they’re eating big whales

 It’s possible that this new population formed as prey drew them farther from shore.

-While prey overall is less abundant in deep-sea waters, killer whales may still find that habitat is more appealing than competing with the larger populations of resident whales closer to shore, he says.
-(Watch video: sperm whales vs. orcas.)
+While prey overall is less abundant in deep-sea waters, killer whales may still find that habitat is more appealing than competing with the larger populations of resident whales closer to shore (Watch video: sperm whales vs. orcas.)

 To this end, McInnes and colleagues hope this study will spark efforts to document the new whale population through genetic sampling, satellite tagging, acoustic tracking, further photo identification, and additional field observation.